argl/elixir-couch/README.md

 and actually use it.

 The whole thing is currently not really usable since only a handful server-related api calls are implemented.
 The tests work though.
-Stay tuned to see the project evolve (or me failing).
+Stay tuned to see the project evolve (or me fail).

+License: MIT